-On September 7, 2017, the Company issued 600,000 shares of restricted common stock to two Names Executive Officers employees and two directors for services during 2015-2017.
+On September 7, 2017, the Company issued 400,000 shares of restricted common stock to one Named Executive Officer and two directors for services during 2015-2017.
 The shares were issued in accordance with the 2011 Stock Incentive Plan and were valued at \$0.17 per share, the market price of our common stock.
-The Company expensed \$102,000 during the year ended September 30, 2017.